Visit

 Vatten Restaurang & Kafédiscover the area

-When the museum is closed, you can discover the art that is found on the outside of the museum.
-The Lighthouse is a cylindrical structure about six metres tall, created by the artist duo Wolfgang Winter and Berthold Hörbelt.
-The scuplture is sited on a low rocky outcrop next to The Nordic Watercolour Museum.
-At night, the sculpture is illuminated and a bench can be found inside.
-Gunilla Hansson's installation Singing Inhabitants also runs along the bridge that surrounds the museum.
-The inscribed text tells of an atoll in the Pacific Ocean at risk of being overflooded due to the rise of sea levels.
+When the museum is closed, you can enjoy some outdoor art.
+The Lighthouse is a cylindrical sculpture six metres in height by artist duo Wolfgang Winter and Berthold Hörbelt.
+It sits on a rocky islet right beside The Nordic Watercolour Museum; at night, it is illuminated, and inside is a bench.
+Gunilla Hansson’s installation Singing Inhabitants runs along the deck surrounding the museum.
+The inscribed text tells of an atoll in the Pacific Ocean that is at risk of being swamped by rising sea levels.

-The museum is located next to Gråskärsbadet, one of Tjörn's largest bathing sites.
-There is a beach, jumping tower, beach volleyball court and public toilets.
-Above the bathing place stands Hulda, a sculpture by the artist Linn Granlund which is owned by Tjörn municipality.
+The museum is located next to Gråskärsbadet, one of Tjörn’s largest bathing areas.
+It has a sandy beach, a diving platform, a beach volleyball court and public toilets.
+Above the bathing area stands Hulda, a sculpture by artist Linn Granlund owned by Tjörn Municipality.

-Tjörn is also the home of Sculpture in Pilane; a sculpture park and an eight-hectare cultural landscape.
-The exhibition area is not a traditional park, but a living grazing landscape where you move freely though the terrain or on trampled paths over meadows and mountains.
-From the mountain area you have an outstanding view of the North Sea and the Bohuslän archipelago.
-Between The Nordic Watercolour Museum and Pilane, a 12 km long hiking or cycling trail runs through one of Sweden's most beautiful landscapes.
-Read more.
+Tjörn is also home to Sculpture in Pilane: a sculpture park and eight-hectare cultural landscape.
+The exhibition area is not a traditional park but a living landscape with grazing sheep, where you can wander freely or follow well-trodden paths over meadows and rocky outcrops.
+The rocky summits afford outstanding views of the North Sea and the Bohuslän archipelago.
+A 12-km hiking and cycling trail runs between The Nordic Watercolour Museum and Pilane, through one of Sweden’s most scenic cultural landscapes.
+More information.

-Tjörn is an island full of culture and discoveries to make.
-Sundsby säteri is a mythical manor dating from the 14th century, which today houses a café, shops, farms and hiking trails.
-A 5 km long hiking trail can also be found around the picturesque island Dyrön, which you will reach by taking the ferry.
-You can also choose to get off the ferry on the car-free island of Åstol, where, in addition to boathouses and lush alleys, you will find a rocky beach with a waterslide.
-At the far end of the horizon, in a barren and windswept place, towers the world-famous 32 m high lighthouse Pater Noster, built in 1868 – once a high-tech masterpiece and today an award-winning design hotel.
-Tjörn is also home to several farm shops, handicraft shops and flea markets.
-The range of events on the island is rich and all year round you can choose from fun, experimental and powerful events.
-Enrich your stay and discover Tjörn.
+Tjörn is an island filled with culture and discoveries to be made.
+Sundsby säteri is a mythical manor dating from the 14th century, now housing a café, shops, a kitchen garden and hiking trails.
+You will also find a 5-km hiking trail around the picturesque island of Dyrön, which can be reached by ferry.
+You can choose to get off the ferry on the car-free island of Åstol, with its boathouses and leafy alleys, as well as a bathing area with a slide.
+On the far horizon, barren and windswept, towers the world-famous 32-metre-high Pater Noster lighthouse from 1868 – a state-of-the-art masterpiece in its day and now an award-winning design hotel.
+Tjörn is also home to a number of farm shops, local handicraft studios and flea markets.
+The island offer a multitude of events all year round, and you can take your pick from fun, experimental and evocative experiences.
+Come and discover Tjörn, for an enriching encounter.